-

 d) Closing statements: if demanded by the complexity of the matter, within 20 days from the end of the trial session;

-e) Final decision: the law foresees a deadline of 10 days, but usually it takes longer. -
+e) Final decision: the law foresees a deadline of 10 days, but it usually takes much longer (at least, a couple of months). -

 What rights/remedies are given to bidders that are based outside your jurisdiction?
 Are foreign bidders' rights/remedies the same as those afforded to bidders based within your jurisdiction?
 To what extent are those rights dependent on whether the host state of the bidder is a member of a particular international organisation (i.e. GPA or EU)?